Get a free, no obligation personal loan quote with rates as low as 9.99%

 Example:

-After you buy shares of a company, you (the stockholder) also get to earn income from any dividends payouts and have voting rights when it comes to certain corporate issues.
+After you buy shares of a company, you (the stockholder) also get to earn income from any dividend payouts (if applicable) and have voting rights when it comes to certain corporate issues.

 How To Evaluate A Stock?